JRH89/youtube-ad-skipper/README.md

 OR

-- Go to the Releases page of this repository.
+- Go to the [Releases Page](https://github.com/JRH89/youtube-ad-skipper/releases/tag/v1.0) of this repository.

 - Download the latest release ZIP file.